 Love is a wonderful thing – except when it’s not.

 We all begin relationships with a rosy outlook of how it will go and how amazing it will be.
 Sometimes, unfortunately, that’s just not the way things shake out.
-When feelings get involved it can be difficult to know when it’s time to lean in and when it’s time to call it quits.
+When feelings get involved it can be difficult to know when it’s time to lean in and when it’s time to break up.
 The following are a few signs that it’s time to move on from the person you are dating (or just think you’re dating, let’s be real):

 A quick disclaimer: This refers to dating and engaged relationships, which is still technically dating.
 If you are not married, you are not married.
 You are not obligated to stay, friend.
 If you are staying because you fear disappointing people, being embarrassed or losing a deposit, you are staying for the wrong reasons.
 If any 1 of these signs are present, it’s time to let it go.
 If all of them are there, chiilleee it’s time to run.
 Make sure you have mentors involved who are there to support you and get to getting out.
 Let’s get into it:

 1.You cannot talk openly with your S.O. about your desires without fear of judgement or anger.

 You should be able to talk about what you want to do for God, your desire to be married, to have kids (or not), and the other ways you’d like to build your life without trepidation.
 If they make you feel bad for wanting the desires that have been placed in your heart or respond in anger or you have to walk on eggshells every time something important to you comes up – they are not the one for you.
 When to break up

 2.They do not encourage your calling or support your walk with God.

 If they make you feel bad about your desire to get closer to God or to do what He’s called you to do, they will hinder you living up to your fullest potential.
 It will be a constant battle.
 It won’t magically change one day.
 Your relationship should encourage you to run towards God more and more, not the opposite.